PhonologicalCorpusTools/CorpusTools/docs/source/introduction.rst

 uploaded and turned into lexical lists in columnar format (corpora) for subsequent analysis.
-Raw sound files accompanied by Praat TextGrids [PRAAT]_ may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE]_, TIMIT [TIMIT]_).
+Raw sound files accompanied by Praat TextGrids [PRAAT]_ may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE]_).
 Orthographic corpora can have their transcriptions “looked up” in a pre-existing transcribed corpus of the same language.

 Phonological analysis can be done using built-in feature charts based on